NairaD08/PushProgress/README.md

 As a fitness enthusiast, I want to set specific fitness goals and have a platform to log my workouts so that I can monitor my progress and stay accountable to my fitness journey.

+## Acceptance Criteria

+WHEN I visit the site for the first time
+THEN I am presented with the homepage, which includes public features WHEN I choose to sign up
+THEN I am prompted to create a username and password WHEN I click on the sign-up button
+THEN my user credentials are saved and I am logged into the site WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my username and password WHEN I click on the nav links
+THEN I am redirected to the correct page and see the public or private features based on my login status WHEN I am logged in and click on the Progress tab
+THEN I am presented with my progress history as retrieved from the database WHEN I click on the logout option in the navigation THEN I am signed out of the site

 ## Features

 - **Exercise Logging**: Easily log various types of exercises, including cardio, strength training, and flexibility workouts.
-Users can log individual exercises, including details such as duration, reps, and weights used.
 - **Progress Tracking**: Monitor your fitness progress over time.
-The app allows users to track metrics such as weight, body fat percentage, and muscle mass, providing visual representations of their journey.
-- **Goal Setting**: Set personalized fitness goals, whether it's weight loss, muscle gain, or improving endurance.
-The app helps users stay accountable and motivated by tracking their progress toward these goals.
 - **User-Friendly Interface**: The app features an intuitive design that makes it easy to navigate and log workouts and meals quickly.
 - **User Authentication**: Secure user accounts to ensure that workout data is private and only accessible by the user.